Nursing, Health & Emergency Careers

 The following qualifications are required:

-+ A strong commitment to meeting the needs of students, and an understanding of student-centered learning
+* Strong commitment to meeting the needs of students and house officers

 The following qualifications are desirable but not required

+The College of Veterinary Medicine is housed in Cactus Wren Hall and in the Animal Health Institute.
+Cactus Wren Hall is a new facility with ample classrooms, teaching laboratories, research laboratories, conference rooms, and offices.
+The Animal Health Institute is comprised of The Companion Animal Clinic, The Large Animal Clinic, and The Diagnostic Pathology Center.
 The Companion Animal Clinic is a modern and innovative veterinary hospital for small animals.
-The 110,000 sq. ft. building contains state-of-the-art surgical, dental, and intensive care facilities.
-The hospital is equipped with digital radiography, fluoroscopy, C-arm, CT, ultrasound, endoscopy, laparoscopy, and arthroscopy equipment.
+The 110,000 sq. ft. building contains state-of-the-art medical, surgical, internal medicine, dental, and urgent care facilities.
+Additional patient services include anesthesiology neurology, physical therapy, cardiology, therapeutic plasma exchange, shelter medicine, clinical pathology, and microbiology.
 In addition to outstanding clinical facilities and equipment, the Companion Animal Clinic houses a pharmacy, a large and well-equipped surgery teaching laboratory, simulated examination rooms for clinical communications training using standardized clients/patients, and ample conference and small-group meeting rooms.
-The facility also includes full-service clinical pathology and microbiology laboratories and a small animal rehabilitation area.
-Adjacent to the Companion Animal Clinic is the Equine and Bovine Center, a large animal teaching facility housing small herds of cattle and horses, and the Necropsy and Pathology Center, a diagnostic pathology laboratory that supports the AHI and outside veterinarians.
+Adjacent to the Companion Animal Clinic is the Large Animal Clinic, which houses large animal teaching and treatment facilities, and small herds of cattle and horses.
+The Diagnostic Pathology Center offers a full range of anatomical pathology and forensic pathology services and contains ample teaching spaces.

-We are seeking a faculty member who is excited about participating in the growth of a young veterinary college and having a role in shaping its teaching and clinical programs.
-While independent research is not a requirement for this position, scholarly activity is expected of all faculty members.
-Evidence of interest and experience in research will be considered an asse
+Our team is looking for a faculty member that is a lifelong learner that thrives in a positive environment where the next generation of veterinarians are being trained.
+Our mission is to improve animal and human life through innovative veterinary education and state of the art health care services.
+Therefore, we are seeking a faculty member with strong interests in teaching and who is excited about participating in the growth of our veterinary college and having a role in shaping its teaching and clinical programs.
+While independent research is not a requirement for this position, a certain degree of scholarly activity is expected of all faculty members.
+Evidence of interest and experience in research will be considered an asset.

 If you would like to learn more about this position, please submit your application through Midwestern University’s online job board at https://www.midwestern.edu/employment-mwu.
 Your online application should include a letter of intent and a curriculum vitae with the names and contact information (including email addresses) of at least three professional references.
 Please note that although faculty positions are usually listed as “Assistant Professor”, initial appointment at a higher rank is possible based on the academic experience of the applicant.